dhis2/dhis2-server-tools/README.md

 deletes a container<br>
 `lxc delete <container_name>`
+## MONITORING
+By default the script implements monitoring with munin and glowroot.
+Munin is for server monitoring whereas glowroot is for tomcat application monitoring.

 ## NOTE: Work in progress. <br/>
 Please refer to https://github.com/bobjolliffe/dhis2-tools-ng for production ready dhis2 installation guide.